SocialInteractionLab/psych710-notes/docs/01-probability.md

                fig.show = "hold")
 ```

+## Learning goals

+I like to think of statistics as "applied epistemology", the art of making precise statements about what we can and can't "know" from limited and noisy observations.
+When we're trying to do science under these conditions, we're usually expressing our (lack of) knowledge as *uncertainty*.
+We're often not sure whether there's really an effect in our experiments, or how big it might be.
+We can measure a number, but we know that if we did the experiment again, we would get a slightly different number.
+*Probability theory* gives us a language for talking about these concepts in a less hand-wavy way; it helps us *quantify* uncertainty.
+Probabilities are the conceptual foundation of everything we're going to do in this course, and we're going to start out by learning to look at the phenomena from PSYCH 610 from a different perspective.
+In this notebook, we're going to:

+* Define foundational probability concepts like sample spaces, conditional probability, and the law of total probability.
+* Consider data-generating processes for simple scenarios like drawing balls from an urn.
+* Gain intuition for concepts like the law of large numbers.

 ## Counting

 Imagine that there are three balls in an urn.
 The balls are labeled 1, 2, and 3.
 Let's consider a few possible situations.

 ```r